dLamSlo8/dLamSlo8/README.md

 - WordPress with NextJS and GraphQL querying
 - Fastly CDN

-#### 👨‍💻 How I'm Growing as a Developer
+#### 👨‍💻 How I'm trying to improve as a developer
 - Taking an online React course to learn more about React best practices
-- Taking an online accessibility course to better understand how to create an accessible UX
+- Taking an online accessibility course to better understand how to develop with accessiblity in mind

 <!--
 #### My Github Stats